WYATTBENSKEN/multimorbidity/README.md

 ## Installation

-There is currently no released version of `multimorbidty` on CRAN.
+There is currently no released version of `multimorbidity` on CRAN.

 The development version can be downloaded from [GitHub](https://github.com/) with: